Blog – Posted on Friday, Mar 01

-So for those who like their fantasy with a healthy side of grit, grimdark might just be the subgenre for you.
-Here are 25 grimdark books to get you started in this darkly realistic realm of speculative fiction.
-We’ve put them in chronological order so you can see how the genre has evolved, but this is by no means a required reading sequence — feel free to explore whichever appeals to you first.
+But let's get to the crux of it, shall we?
+Here are 25 grimdark books to discover in this darkly realistic realm of speculative fiction, all of which are sure to make you shudder in horror and delight.
+We’ve put them in chronological order so you can see how the subgenre has evolved, but this is by no means a required reading sequence — feel free to explore whichever appeals to you first.

 1. The Dreaming City by Michael Moorcock